What the Epic v. Apple lawsuit means for the gaming industry

-Rogers’s decision means developers can funnel users to other payment methods, cutting Apple out of some commissions and increasing their own profit margins.
+Gonzalez Rogers’s decision means developers can funnel iOS users to other payment methods, cutting Apple out of some commissions and increasing their own profit margins.

-“This verdict … opens a path for tremendous [profit] margin expansion for developers.” said Dan Burkhart, CEO of Recurly, a subscription management and billing platform.
+“This verdict … opens a path for tremendous [profit] margin expansion for developers,” said Dan Burkhart, CEO of Recurly, a subscription management and billing platform.

-Apple’s App Store is the only way to install software on Apple’s mobile operating system, called iOS.
+Apple’s App Store is the only way to install software on Apple’s mobile operating system, iOS.
 Developers who make software for iOS must follow Apple’s rules and use its payment system, which charges a commission on every sale.
-Burkhart hypothesizes that since developers will no longer have to route purchases through Apple, they can work on making the purchase process smoother and more user-friendly.
+Burkhart hypothesizes that since developers will no longer have to route customers’ purchases through Apple, they can work on making the purchasing process smoother and more user-friendly.

 As for the video game “Fortnite,” its fate on Apple’s platforms is still unknown.
 Epic Games CEO Tim Sweeney said Friday that “Fortnite will return to the iOS App Store when and where Epic can offer in-app payment in fair competition with Apple in-app payment.”
-As Gonzalez Rogers pointed out in her order explaining the thinking behind the judgment, Apple told Epic multiple times that it could bring the game back to the iOS platform, as long as Epic complied with its rules.
-Epic has declined.
+As Gonzalez Rogers pointed out in her order explaining the judgment, Apple told Epic multiple times that it could bring the game back to the iOS platform as long as Epic complied with its rules.
+Epic has so far declined these offers.

-Gonzalez Rogers ruled that Epic must pay Apple its 30 percent revenue cut from the more than $12 million collected from Fortnite iOS users between August and October last year — roughly $3.6 million — and 30 percent from an undisclosed amount Epic continued to collect while the trial was underway.
+Gonzalez Rogers ruled that Epic must pay Apple its 30 percent cut from the more than $12 million of revenue — amounting to roughly $3.6 million — collected from “Fortnite” iOS users between August and October last year as well as 30 percent from an undisclosed revenue amount that Epic continued to collect while the trial was underway.

-In August of 2020, Epic Games updated the “Fortnite” iPhone app to offer gamers the ability to pay Epic directly, bypassing Apple’s payment processing system and its 30 percent commission.
+In August 2020, Epic Games updated the “Fortnite” iPhone app to offer players the ability to pay Epic directly, bypassing Apple’s payment processing system and its 30 percent commission.
 Apple responded by removing “Fortnite” from the App Store.
 Even though “Fortnite” can no longer be found in the App Store, players who had already downloaded the game can still access it, make transactions and pay Epic through the app.

-The judge also found that Apple must allow developers to lead users to other ways to pay, including external links in their apps, buttons, or “other calls to action” that direct people to payment options outside of Apple’s proprietary payment system.
+The judge also found that Apple must allow developers to lead users to other ways to pay, including external links in their apps, buttons or “other calls to action” that direct people to payment options outside of Apple’s proprietary payment system.
 Such options would keep Apple from its 30 percent revenue cut on in-app purchases.
 Previously, Apple did not allow developers to direct users to external payment methods.

 “I expect all the developers to include links to their own purchasing mechanisms.
 Obviously, not all gamers are going to click on that link, but we will finally have some meaningful competition in digital mobile gaming transactions,” said Florian Ederer, associate professor of economics at the Yale School of Management.
-“I also expect to have big incentives for innovation in mobile gaming because game developers will get to keep some of the 30 percent of revenue that they had to hand over to Apple.”
+“I also expect it to have big incentives for innovation in mobile gaming because game developers will get to keep some of the 30 percent of revenue that they had to hand over to Apple.”

 Apple did not respond to multiple requests for comment.